Kappers/bibo-todo/README.md

-# bibo-mark-todo
+# bibo-todo
-Plugin for bibo, mark entry as todo with optional note.
+Plugin for bibo, mark entry with optional todo notes.